-Why a Home Appraisal Is Not The Same As a Home Inspection
+The Difference Between a Home Appraisal And a Home Inspection

 Many people think that appraisals and inspections are essentially the same thing - but there are some key differences.